cloudnative-pg/cloudnative-pg/docs/src/quickstart.md

       # Require md5 authentication elsewhere
       - host all all all md5
       - host replication all all md5

+  # Require 1Gi of space
+  storage:
+    size: 1Gi
 ```

-This will create a `Cluster` called `cluster-emptydir` with a PostgreSQL
+This will create a `Cluster` called `cluster-example` with a PostgreSQL
 primary, two replicas, and a database called `app` owned by the `app` PostgreSQL user.

 !!!
 Note "There's more"